afbat/radio_zip_coverage/README.md

 Part of my dissertation entails mapping out where different types of traditional media cover within Michigan's Upper Peninsula.
 Since I am looking at the relationship between media source availability and remoteness, this also incorporaes the USDA-ERS Frontier and Remote Areas Codes.

 TV is relatively easy to identify at the ZIP code level, as ZIP codes are organized into DMAs.
 However, this is a little more complicated for radio.
 The FCC provides contour data for FM radio coverage through shapefiles.
-Howevver, the nature of AM radio  often makes it more difficult to plot out contour areas.
+Howevver, the nature of AM radio  often makes it more difficult to consistently assess and plot out contour areas.

 However, <a href = "https://www.v-soft.com/on-line-based-software/zipsignal"> V-Soft </a> provides a nice estimation of AM radio coverage at the ZIP code level based on frequency strength.
 They also provide this for FM stations as well.